CLAT Preparation 2019: Section-wise Tips from Experts

-How to prepare for online CLAT 2017?
+How to prepare for offline CLAT 2019?

 How can I strategize my section-wise preparation?

 Experts advise the aspirants to strategize their preparations.
-They say that candidates need to plan their CLAT 2017 preparation based on various sections of the national-level law exam.
+They say that candidates need to plan their CLAT 2019 preparation tips based on various sections of the national-level law exam.
 Aakanksha Nath, a law exam expert says, “Section-wise preparation is necessary.
-One needs to work thoroughly on the subjects in which s/he is weak in apart from taking the online mock tests.
+One needs to work thoroughly on the subjects in which s/he is weak in apart from taking the mock tests.
 Mock tests will help law aspirants to assess their preparation level.”

 Some experts also suggest adopting a daily study routine.
 Rajendra Khadav, Director of CrackCLAT Tutorials says, “I would suggest CLAT aspirants go for a routine study of 8-9 hours daily.
 However, the study hours may differ for different candidates.”
 The CrackCLAT Tutorials Director also suggests that aspirants of CLAT should work according to a study time-table and take gaps in between the study hours.
 He says, “Relaxing in between the study hours is essential as it helps your brain to memorize and revise the last round of study.”

-Prof. Hema Raman, Director, Sri Ram Law Academy says, “It’s smart to prepare for CLAT in systematic manner.
+Prof. Hema Raman, Director, Sri Ram Law Academy says, “It’s smart to prepare for CLAT in a systematic manner.
 CLAT aspirants need to have a clear concept of all the sections, know the question pattern and focus on necessary components of the law entrance exam.”
-She further advices, “Aspirants appearing for the first time will have only one month’s time after their boards so they need to strategise their preparation at the earliest.”
+She further advises, “Aspirants appearing for the first time will have only one month’s time after their boards so they need to strategise their preparation at the earliest.”

 Important books for CLAT section-wise preparation